Why EPIK to teach English in Korea?

 So, if you are a native English speaking graduate keen to find out more, email us your CV and we’ll help to get the ball rolling.

 Which TESOL course for EPIK?

-From autumn 2013, you will need to have a 20 hour in-class component to your TESOL course in order to qualify for EPIK.
+The coveted EPIK positions are becoming more competitive.
+To stand the best chance of success, you will need to have a 20 hour in-class component as part of your TESOL course i.
 At GE, we have just the course.
 Our combined online and in-class TESOL programme means you can get TESOL qualified and gain practical experience right where you are.